tempestphp/tempest-docs/src/Web/Documentation/content/main/framework/15-primitive-utilities.md

 ---
-title: Primitive Helpers
+title: Primitive utilities
 category: framework
 ---

 Tempest comes with a handful of classes that improve working with primitive types such as strings and arrays.
 The most important feature is an object-oriented API around PHP's built-in primitive helper functions.
 Let's take a look at what's available.

-## String Helper
+## Strings

 The `StringHelper` class wraps a normal string, and provides a fluent API to manipulate that string.
 Note that all these methods are immutable, so every call creates a new instance of `StringHelper` without modifying the original one.